intel/intel-extension-for-transformers/docs/contributions.md

     Create a [ticket](https://opensource.intel.com/jira/servicedesk/customer/portal/1/create/29) to join “intel-extension-for-transformers-write” team.

-    if you don't have permision to create ticket, please contact [Maintainers](inc.maintainers@intel.com) to apply for help.
+    if you don't have permission to create ticket, please contact [Maintainers](inc.maintainers@intel.com) to apply for help.

 ## Support